Heavily indebted Pemex says will merge units to save money

-MEXICO CITY, June 28 (Reuters) - The board of heavily indebted Mexican state oil company Pemex has unanimously approved a merger of four of its subsidiaries into two units, the company said in a statement on Friday.
+MEXICO CITY (Reuters) - The board of heavily indebted Mexican state oil company Pemex [PEMEX.UL] has unanimously approved a merger of four of its subsidiaries into two units, the company said in a statement on Friday.

 The merger of subsidiaries Pemex Exploration and Production with PPS and Pemex Industrial Transformation with Etileno is effective from July 1, the statement said.